Encouraging career advice from women in tech

 Here are some other examples given:

-- Accident investigations for the space shuttle program.
+- Collision investigations for the space shuttle program.
 (Stephanie Voelker)

-- Designing a prototype for a device that detects when drivers are falling asleep at the wheel using an EEG sensor to analyze the drivers brainwaves to determine the driver’s level of consciousness.
-Interestly, Geotab now also has a Marketplace partner, Seeing Machines, that uses driver monitoring systems to detect drowsiness.
+- Designing a prototype for a device that detects when drivers are falling asleep at the wheel.
+This used an EEG sensor to analyze the driver's brainwaves to determine level of consciousness.
 (Sabina Martin)

 - Teaching people how to use software to benefit their business.
 (Hilary Becker)